Reds Bagnell

-Francis J. "Reds" Bagnell (September 15, 1928 – July 10, 1995) was an American football halfback in college.
-He was an All-American tailback for the University of Pennsylvania, from which he graduated in 1951.
-He won the Maxwell Award, was third for Heisman Trophy balloting, and was elected to the College Football Hall of Fame.
-Inducted in 1970 to the Pennsylvania Sports Hall of Fame.
-He served as president of the College Football Hall of Fame from 1990 till his death.
+Francis J. "Reds" Bagnell (September 15, 1928 – July 10, 1995) was an American football halfback.
+He played college football for the Penn Quakers, where he won the Maxwell Award in 1950.
+He was inducted into the College Football Hall of Fame in 1977.

 Bagnell passed up his chance to play in the NFL to enlist in the navy, where he served a 4-year stint as a naval officer.